-It’s probably the biggest block of savings you’ll ever hand over, so it’s natural to want to understand exactly how and when to pay that precious home deposit.
+Your house deposit is probably the biggest block of savings you’ll ever hand over in your lifetime, so it’s natural to want to understand exactly how and when to pay it, and what comes after.

-The time to cough up the cash for a property deposit depends on the type of the sale.
+The time to cough up the cash for a down payment on a house depends on the type of the sale.

 For a private sale (also known as private treaty), the buyer needs to pay a deposit to the seller or the seller’s real estate agent after the property’s sale contract (which specifies the offered price for the property, the date of when the deposit will be paid and the settlement date) has been signed off by both buyer and seller.
 It’s an exchange that can take time to organise, so buyers are often afforded several days to arrange the payment.